motoo-tobbler/sm64ex-coop/README_vpn.md

 ![vpnguide](https://user-images.githubusercontent.com/31490854/208311970-012df922-4295-47a6-b9d5-291828ec7bf8.jpg)

-> When connecting over VPN, if clients fail to connect or crash on connect and the host has mods enabled, the guests should download the same mods and preinstall them to `/storage/emulated/0/Android/data/com.owokitty.sm64excoop/files/user/mods` because the VPN has high packet loss and can corrupt the mod files.
+> When connecting over VPN, if clients fail to connect or crash on connect and the host has mods enabled, the guests should download the same mods and preinstall them to `/storage/emulated/0/com.owokitty.sm64excoop/user/mods` (or `/storage/emulated/0/Android/data/com.owokitty.sm64excoop/files/user/mods` if they didn't accept the storage permissions popup) because the VPN has high packet loss and can corrupt the mod files.

 > If someone is cross-playing from Windows and wants to host the `sm64ex-coop` game server, tell them to click this button in ZeroTier One for Windows and send that number to the guests as the IP for the "Join" box.